foureyes/csci-ua.0060-fall2020-001/slides/db/intro.markdown

 * {:.fragment} there are likely databases out there that are outside of these generalizations
-* {:.fragment} existing databases have lesser known features that share the same functionality as other competing databases
+* {:.fragment} existing databases may share the same functionality as other competing databases
-* {:.fragment} although Postgres is known as a relational database...
-	* {:.fragment} like MongoDB, you can use it to store JSON documents (really Binary JSON - _JSONB_) documents
-	* {:.fragment} like Redis, you can use it to store key/value pairs
-	* {:.fragment} (MongoDB and Redis have many other features that differentiate them from Postgres)
+	* but the features that support this functionality may not be as well known
 </section>

 <section markdown="block">